-If you need to wear your down jacket while it’s raining, make sure to wear a raincoat over it.
+If you need to wear your it while it’s raining, make sure to wear a raincoat over it.

 4. Don’t wash it on a regular basis

 You should not wash your down jacket after every trek.
-Down jackets don’t get dirty or smelly during the trek.
+They don’t get dirty or smelly during the trek.
 The more often you wash, the faster it will lose its fluffiness and splash proof layer.

-I have a Rab 850-fill down jacket which I bought 3 years ago.
+I have an 850-fill power down jacket which I bought 3 years ago.
 I have washed it only once so far, though I trek regularly as a Trek leader.

-It is more than sufficient if you wash your down jacket once every 10-15 treks.
+It is more than sufficient if you wash it once every 10-15 treks.